 - Add peppers and saute with about five minutes.

-- Add eggplant, carrots and squash and saute until soft.
+- Put in the eggplant, carrots and squash and saute until soft.

 - Cook together until everything is very soft and you’re able to mash the eggplant with a potato masher.
 I don’t use my submersion blender because I like the chunks.
 You want any large pieces mashed down to smaller bits.
 It should look very relish-y.